jdede/inet-showcases/docs/visualizer/networknode/index.md

 `NetworkNodeCanvasVisualizer` is responsible for displaying nodes on a 2D canvas.
 On the 2D canvas, each node is displayed as a 2D icon.
 The icon of the node can be customized in the `NED` network description file by setting the display string of the node.
-The display string can be specified by tags.
+The display string can be set by tags.
 We can customize properties of the icon by setting the `i` tag.
 It has three arguments:
 - The first argument specifies the icon to be used.
 This argument is used to find the image.
-The `misc/car2` name resolves to the `inet/images/misc/car2.png` file and `misc/person3` name resolves to the `inet/images/misc/person3.png` file.
+For example, the `misc/car2` name resolves to the `inet/images/misc/car2.png` file.
 - The second argument specifies the color of the icon, and it accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
 - The third argument defines the colorization amount of the icon.
 It is as a number